PROCESS

 ezDivorce with the court for you

 ).
 The earliest this filing can be made is 31* days (*see notice about timing below) after your spouse is served with a copy of the Application for Divorce that was filed with the court.
-However, most courts will not let you set-down the divorce until the court receives something called a ‘clearance certificate’ from an agency in Ottawa (this is an internal court process – you are not involved).
-This usually takes 3 to 4 weeks from when the Application was initially filed with the court, but can take longer.
 Note: If your divorce is based on separation, the divorce cannot be ‘set-down’ until you have been separated for a full year – so if you file 6 months into your separation, the ‘set-down’ cannot be filed (and the divorce cannot be finalized) until 6 months later.
 The court’s final mandatory fee of $445 is paid at this time.

 7. After your divorce is ‘set-down’, you are waiting for a judge to review the papers and grant the divorce.
 On average, parties receive their signed FINAL DIVORCE ORDER (the actual court paper granting the divorce) in the mail from the court around 4 to 8 weeks after the ‘set-down’ is filed.
 Again, some courts can be much slower than others.